azabiong/vim-highlighter/README.md

   ```vim
    :Hi ==
   ```
-  and switch back to default single window highlighting mode using:
+  and switch back to single window highlighting mode using:
   ```vim
    :Hi =
   ```